eudoxia0/postmaster/README.md

-# Postmaster - SMTP/IMAP for humans
+# Postmaster - Email for humans

 # Usage